jasonpaulos/algoship/README.md

 ---------

 Each player's grid of ships is stored on a public blockchain, and if these grids contained plaintext 0s and 1s players would be able to easily cheat.
-Instead, Algoship "encrypts" the values in each player's grids like so:
+Instead, Algoship cryptographically commits to, but does not reveal, the values in each player's grids like so:

 For each cell:
 1. Players choose a secret string of bytes.
 2. Players decide if a ship should occupy that cell.
-3. They concatenate their secret with: 1 if a ship occipies this cell, otherwise 0.
+3. They concatenate their secret with: 1 if a ship occupies this cell, otherwise 0.
 4. They hash the concatenated string with SHA-512/256 and store the hash on the blockchain.

 When it is time to reveal the value of a cell, the player submits that cell's secret.